ammogcoder/Analytics/README.md

 #### Verbosity

 Use this parameter to automatically configure the type of hits you send to Google Analytics.

-You can completelly disable tracking (only crashes will be logged), or disable screens and events, tracking UserID and Timing only.
+You can completelly disable tracking (only crashes will be tracked), disable screens and events, or tracking UserID and Timing only.

 ```
 public enum VerbosityLevel